-If your organization is having many-layered hierarchies and looking for each hierarchy, be aware of project progress and development.
-This is the best app to have since it provides different permission according to the user.
-Automatically the task can be tracked by the next level in the management order.
-Workfront gives vivid visibility according to the user and gives the ease of tracking.
+If your organization has many-layered hierarchies and looking for each hierarchy, be aware of project progress and development.
+This is the best app since it provides different permission according to the user.
+Automatically, the next level in the management order can track the task.
+Workfront gives vivid visibility according to the user and provides ease of tracking.

-Digital assets can be easily streamlined on the work front.
-Agile and water flow methodologies can be implemented on the work front.
-For resource allocation and time management work front is the best tool to work on.
+We can easily streamline digital assets on the work front.
+We can also implement Agile and waterfall methodologies on the work front.
+The work front is the best tool for resource allocation and time management.
 It fits all the sizes of an organization.
 The custom reporting ability is the best on the work front.

 Smartsheet is very much similar to a spreadsheet.
 The smart sheet is a Microsoft Excel expanded version of project management applications.
 It has smarter functionality.
 The drawback is the ease and user-friendly.
 This also has a chat option, unlike Asana.

 Smartsheet enhances reporting through real-time metrics.
-It correlates and gives information on planned and actual spend with team activity and financial transparency.
+It correlates and gives planned and actual spending information with team activity and financial transparency.

 Trello is a simple task manager app.
-It gives a visual representation of what has been worked on and what to be the very next task to perform.
-The visuals are similar to that of post-it notes and give information regarding the work To-do, Working on currently(Doing), and Done.
+Prominently displayed visual representations of completed tasks and clear indications of the next task.
+The visuals are similar to Post-it notes and give information regarding the work To-do, Working on currently(Doing), and Done.
 Trello consists of a board, card, and list.

 - Board: Boards are used for categorical operations of the project in development.
 Only specific members can access it, check, and control the movement of cards.